 The benefit?
 People adhere to the organizational values and beliefs, but also go ahead and advocate them.
 Ensuring a specific corporate persona & brand where all employees are aligned in their thoughts and actions, while believing in the same.
 Another plus point is that it can help your organization list amongst the best employers or workplaces.
 Building the brand as well as the talent pool for your organization.

-Coming back to the original question, which should be the big impact area of the HR function in 2021?
+Coming back to the original question, which should be the big impact area of the HR function in 2021 and going forward?
 Well, we’d say all!
 Together, the net impact on your employer brand can prove to be considerable; which, besides building a better workplace, also has a downstream impact on attracting the best talent to your organization.
 But it’s not easy doing that.

 We believe each organization has its own requirements.
 And according to the current situation at yours, the HR function and chief officers together should identify the major impact that is needed.
 The rest can follow.